 What you eat matters:

-Following a diet that is suited to your body type and build is a prerequisite for normal blood pressure levels.
+Following a diet that is suited to your body type and builds is a prerequisite for normal blood pressure levels.
 Healthy living also requires a proper intake of nutrition.
-Your palate should be a well-balanced mix of vegetables, fruits, and other micro and macro nutrients.
+Your palate should be a well-balanced mix of vegetables, fruits, and other micro and macronutrients.

 Time to let go: